NinerXrayBravoTwoTwo/MassEnergyUnits/README-original.md

 There may be other ways of installing it on windows as well.

-This MassEnergy.units file project is *not* related to the Gnu unit's software project.
+This MassEnergy.units file project is *not* related to the GNU Units software project.

 Units does have several manuals; UnitsWin.pdf, UnitsMKS.pdf, units.pdf